ANGEL Backup/Restore and Archiving Courses

 - In the Data Management nugget on the right select Export Console.

-- Select ANGEL Format or Common Cartridge (choose Common Cartridge if you're planning on using the archive after August 2014 when ANGEL will cease to exist).
+- Select ANGEL Format (you will be able to import it into our next Learning Management System).
 This will give you a list of the things you can archive.
 If you do not want to archive something, uncheck the box next to it.
 Select Next when you have your selections.

 - Your archive will be put into the ANGEL queue.
 It can sometimes take a few minutes to archive based on size and activity in ANGEL.
 You can navigate away from ANGEL while this is happening.